 In that recipe, vegetables in a cashew cream sauce are ladled into mini cocottes.
 Then they’re covered with homemade pie dough.

 What results are individual pot pies.
-Perfect for Thanksgiving, Christmas, and winter dinner parties.
+Perfect for Thanksgiving, vegan Christmas dinner, and winter dinner parties.

-Use frozen store-bought pie crusts for easy vegan pot pies
+Use frozen store-bought crusts for easy vegan pot pies

 As I’ve mentioned before on my blog, I’m not the pie maker in our family.
-That falls to my husband, David, who has been making pies from scratch since childhood.
+That falls to my husband, David, who has been making them from scratch since childhood.

 I’ve had Janis’ substitution on my to-do list for a long while now.
 As we’re speeding into the holiday season, I made it a priority this week.